Rob-McCormack/EC-Flat50Bench/ABOUT.md

 Entropy Checkers is, at heart, a **children’s game**.

+1. no hidden randomness
+1. no need for massive search trees (the entropy rule reduces effective complexity)
-- The rules are just a tiny twist on normal checkers.
+1. The rules are just a tiny twist on normal checkers

-- No hidden randomness, no giant search tree on the board.

-- A highschool student could have invented it.
+1. A highschool student could have invented it

 The benchmark in this repo doesn’t even simulate the full 8×8 game.
 Instead, it uses about **100 lines of Python** to **abstract the key idea**: